PyExplained/Autotune-using-Python/README.md

 # Autotune using Python

 Using the GUI, you can easily load or record audio samples and modify the pitch.
-If you'd like to know how the calculations behind this program work, you can watch this video:
+If you'd like to know how the calculations behind this program work, you can watch this video: [https://youtu.be/HvKpBbHj5cY](https://youtu.be/HvKpBbHj5cY). <br>
-_link will soon be available_. <br>
 The most important information given in the video will be listed below.
 If you have questions, suggestions or if you encounter a bug, be sure to let me know (eg. by creating an 'issue' on GitHub).